-Implementation Practice Profile: District-Level Ш Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient A system for supporting A system for supporting and monitoring fidelity and and monitoring indenty and implementation of progress Implementation of progress is established, used, and revisited annually.
-This system includes a data review cycle review cycle; nowever, there are missing steps or minimal rot conduct a data is established, used, and which promotes the following actions: levels of implementation. fewer than 5 items revisiting annually.
-This Of the 9 recommended are addressed fully.
-District leaders system includes a data Determine district-wide and building-level status and needs for steps listed, at least five are review district- review cycle consisting of professional development using CWIS, SAPP, and other data. addressed fully. level and items listed as proficient.
-Determine locus aleas of fleed and set benchinalist for improvement. building-level Provide for training and coaching (including use of the virtual ~ instruction learning platform) to address needs for improved instruction and ) and learning Based on implementation build on strengths. outcomes data of the data regions ende Provide opportunity for educator reflection on the acquisition and provide or the data review cycle, and application of new instructional knowledge and skills. support based district leaders receive Monitor implementation through observations and on data professional development walkthroughs. (or refresher professional Provide educators with descriptive feedback and support for development) to maintain improvement. proficient implementation Review school-wide data and identify ways of continuing to of the data elements and improve instruction and outcomes. the review cycle Share data and collaborate with building leaders.
-Use data at all levels to guide professional development.
+Implementation Bractice Brofile: District Level Feential Emotion Evenulary Implementation Drofizion+ Close to Droficiont Ear from Droficient Essential Function exemplary implementation Proncient Close to Proncient rar irom Prolicient m District leaders A system for supporting A system for supporting and monitoring fidelity The district engages in a data The district does not review district-level and monitoring idelity and and implementation of progress is established, review cycle; nowever, there conduct a data review and building-level Implementation of progress used, and revisited annually.
+This system includes are missing steps or minimal cycle OR tewer than 5 instruction and is established, used, and a data review cycle which promotes the following levels of implementation. items are addressed learning outcomes revisited annually.
+This system actions. fully. data and provide includes a data review cycle Determine district-wide and building-level Of the 9 recommended support based on consisting of items listed as status and needs for professional development steps listed, at least five are data. proficient. using CWIS, SAPP, and other data addressed fully.
+Determine focus areas of need and set Based on implementation of benchmarks for improvement the data review cycle, district Provide for training and coaching (including leaders receive professional use of the virtual learning platform) to address development (or retresher needs for improved instruction and build on professional development) strengths to maintain proficient Provide opportunity for educator reflection Implementation of the data on the acquisition and application of new elements and the review cycle. instructional knowledge and skills Monitor implementation through observations and walkthroughs Provide educators with descriptive feedback and support for improvement Review school-wide data and identify ways of continuing to improve instruction and outcomes Share data and collaborate with building leaders Use data at all levels to guide professional development